ausmeyer/intro-biostats-epi/index.md

 --- &radio2
 ## Question #13

-How many patients would need to be treated by a female physician instead of a male physician to save one life in the 30 days following admission?
+Within this study population, on average how many patients would need to be treated by a female physician to save a life?

 1. 24
 2. 87